yamenetoo/medsent/README.md

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ---

- 🙏 Acknowledgements

-We thank the developers of the open‑source libraries that made this work possible:

-- NumPy, pandas – data manipulation
-- scikit‑learn – traditional ML models and evaluation
-- NLTK – text preprocessing
-- Gensim – word2vec and embedding handling
-- TensorFlow / Keras – deep learning models
-- XGBoost – gradient boosting
-- Matplotlib / Seaborn – visualisation
-- HuggingFace Transformers – transformer models
-- PyTorch – backend for transformers

-We also acknowledge the creators of the Drugs.com dataset and the providers of the pre‑trained embeddings (GloVe, PubMed Word2Vec).

 For questions, issues, or contributions, please open an issue on GitHub or contact Mohammad Yamen at yamenmohamad@tabrizu.ac.ir.
 ```